No. 9 Maryland edges Nebraska 72-70 for 7th straight victory - WHIZ News

-Haanif Cheatham scored 20 and Thorir Thorbjarnarson added 15 for Nebraska (7-17, 2-11), which has lost nine straight and is 0-9 on the road.
+Haanif Cheatham scored 20 and Thorir Thorbjarnarson added 15 for Nebraska (7-17, 2-11), now 0-9 on the road.
 The Cornhuskers got back into the game by going 13 for 20 in the opening 13 minutes of the second half.

+“I’m really proud of our team for how we responded to adversity.
+There was a lot of positivity at halftime even through we were down 13 points,” coach Fred Hoiberg said.

 Maryland led 56-54 before Ayala sandwiched a pair of 3-pointers around a layup by Smith for a 10-point cushion with 4:47 to go.